The Secret Weapon in your Marketing Arsenal

 Longer Purchase Cycles

-What is the reasoning for using remarketing when the purchase cycle in a business-to-business transaction can span months or even years in the case of capital equipment?
+What is the reasoning for using remarketing when the purchase cycle in a B2B transaction can span months or even years in the case of capital equipment?

 Remarketing allows you to:

 - Reach a relevant audience—address your targeted potential buyers rather than the general public at large

 - Take prospects further down the sales funnel—compel that purchaser to return to your site for more information or to take the next step